15 Best Things to Do in Arches National Park

 10. Panorama Point

-Panorama Point is the go-to spot in Arches National Park to see the La Sal Mountains east of the park.
+Panorama Point is the best drive-up location in Arches National Park to see the La Sal Mountains and Mt.
+Peale—the highest peak in the range at 12,721 ft.
+(3,877 m)—east of the park!

-At any rate, Panorama Point is best enjoyed in the late evening, especially for photographers, as this is when the light is best on the landscape, as opposed to the sun rising over the mountain range during the morning hours.
+For the best views and photos, Panorama Point is best enjoyed in the late evening, especially for photographers, as this is when the typically harsh desert light begins to soften on the landscape, as opposed to the midday hours or early morning when the sun rises over the mountain range to the east.

 Google Maps Directions: Panorama Point